michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 19. And the angel thrust forth his sickle unto the earth, and reaped the vintage of the earth, and he cast into the winepress of the wrath of Aloha the Great.

-20. And the winepress was trodden (without the city, and blood flowed from the winepress)Polyglot. unto the bridles of the horses, a thousand and six hundred stadia.
+20. And the winepress was trodden (without the city, and blood flowed from the winepress)

 ## Revelation 15